alberthnahas/atmospheric-stability/README.md

 #### Step 1: Generate the Python Download Script

 Run the R script to create the Python download script.
-This will automatically set the date in the request to the previous day.
+This will automatically set the date in the request to the current day.

 ```bash
 Rscript code/01_generate_python.R